Open Minds Therapy LLC

 1. The Trevor Project

-• Services: Crisis intervention and suicide prevention for LGBTQ+ youth (under 25).
+• Services: Crisis intervention and suicide prevention for LGBTQ+ youth (under 25), including 24/7 support, research, and advocacy.

 • Contact: Call 1-866-488-7386, text START to 678678, or chat at thetrevorproject.org